 The solution in short

-The first part of the script where the magic happens first queries the https://ipinfo.io/ service for the IP address data of the device’s internet connection.
+The first part of the script where the magic happens first queries the https://ipinfo.io/ service for the IP address data of the device’s internet connection, to retrieve the corresponding country code.

-With the retrieved location, the script checks at another service, Bing Maps, for the matching time zone.
+With the retrieved country code, the script checks at another service, Azure Maps, for the matching time zone.

 When the time zone is retrieved, it configures the time zone on the Windows device.